oracle-devrel/cd3-automation-toolkit/docs/tabs.md

 !!!
 Important
-    As of the latest CD3 release, the export of FSS is supported only by region and compartment, not based on Tags.
+    As of the CD3 v2025.1.0, the export of FSS is supported only by region and compartment, not based on Tags.

 ## Load Balancers